 The Virgin's Promise: Writing Stories of Feminine Creative, Spiritual, and Sexual Awakening by Kim Hudson

 I am always charged with inspiration and motivation when I pick up this book.
 Although it has been written for screenwriters, the universal story the author has discovered about the fulfillment of life truly resonates on a fundamental level, as it no doubt should based on the author's research that went into discovering this story.
 The theories of Carl Jung, a therapist inspirational to me who informs my work, helped guide her in the process.
 He put forth the idea that we have within us universal archetypes, or patterns of potential or behavior which we can follow, which show up in stories from around the world as characters.
 Kim discovered these universal characters and their life paths in stories across such a diversity of cultures.
-What she writes about represents no less than living a sacred feminine way of life.
+What she writes about represents living a sacred feminine way of life.

 As the ebbs and flows of my practice of being with others in therapy has continued over recent months and the year, I have added to my site, altered it, and now brought it back to a more simplified version.